 Figure 3.
-Three-way interaction between font size, line length and launch site in the landing position model.
-Greater launch site numbers indicate greater distance from the end of the first line and therefore correspond to a shorter distance to the beginning of the next line.
+Three-way interaction between font size, line length and return-sweep launch position in the landing position model.
+Landing position was measured in degrees relative to the start of the line and return-sweep launch position was measured in degrees relative to the end of the previous line.
+Greater return-sweep launch position numbers thus indicate greater distance from the end of the first line and therefore correspond to a shorter distance to the beginning of the next line.
 Shading indicates ± 1 SE.
 The fitted values from the model were extracted with the "effects" R package v.4.1 (Fox & Hong, 2009).

-Modulation of Landing Position by Trial Order
+3.2.
+Modulation of Landing Position by Trial Number